 GASB/FASB Updates

-Speaker(s): Jonathan Steinberg, Manager, PwC
+Speaker(s): Jonathan Steinberg, Director, PwC

 This interactive session will give attendees the opportunity to interact with peers and gain deeper insight into current accounting and reporting hot topics in the industry.
 This session will cover items relevant to companies in the Power & Utilities sector, including the FASBs projects on sustainability linked financing and regulatory credits, investments in tax credit structures and current areas of focus for the SEC, in addition to an overview of upcoming GASB Standards.